-First developed in the 1960s, Powder Coating has become an increasingly popular alternative to liquid paint, and now makes up over 15% of the industrial finishing market.
+First developed in the 1960s, powder coating has become an increasingly popular alternative to liquid paint, and now makes up more than 15% of the industrial finishing market.

 The powder coating process is generally broken down into three stages:

 • Preparation and pre-treatment